 You are responsible for turning assignments in on time unless an extension has been requested via email prior to the deadline.
 In case of true documented emergencies, we may waive this requirement.
 Technical difficulties are not an excuse for missing an assessment or assignment; you should have contingency plans in case any such issues arise.
-We recommend storing your documents on a cloud service that can be accessed from any device (Dropbox and OneDrive are free to UF students), and having a plan for internet outages (such as identifying a source for public WiFi near you or tethering through your cell phone).
+We recommend storing your documents on a cloud service that can be accessed from any device (Dropbox and OneDrive are free to UF students), and having a plan for internet outages (such as identifying a source for public Wi-Fi near you or using your cell phone as a Wi-Fi hotspot).
 Try not to wait until the last minute to submit assignments!

 Assignments submitted between one and four days late will incur a penalty of 10% of the possible points per day.
 Work submitted more than four days late will be assigned a score of zero.
-Because your timely participation in discussion assignments directly impacts your classmates' abilities to complete their own work, discussion-based assignments are not accepted late.
+Because your timely participation in discussion assignments directly impacts your classmates' ability to complete their own work, discussion-based assignments are not accepted late.